The Other Black Girl (TV series): Writing

 Harris said that adapting the novel for television was both the most difficult and the most rewarding creative challenge of her career, adding that the series allowed her to expand upon and reimagine her work for a visual medium.
 Harris stated that both the novel and the series were inspired by her own personal experiences in the workplace.
 Similarly to Nella's character, Harris worked at publishing company Penguin Random House for nearly three years, first as an editorial assistant and later as an assistant editor, and was the only Black woman in her office at the time.
 She sought to convey her feelings of isolation and the difficulties of being on the receiving end of microaggressions and misogynoir at work, as well as address the insecurities she had about her own Blackness while growing up.
-Harris acknowledged the importance of including comedic moments in her work by stating that laughing is cathartic for her and that she uses humor to cope with serious issues like racism.
-She also said she didn't want the tone of the story to be too didactic or self-righteous and that she wanted viewers to be able to take away something positive from the series despite the serious topics it addresses.
+Harris acknowledged the importance of including comedic moments in her work by stating that laughing is cathartic for her and that she uses humor to cope with serious issues such as racism.
+She also said she did not want the tone of the story to be too didactic or self-righteous and that she wanted viewers to be able to take away something positive from the series despite the serious topics it addresses.

 Harris noted Nella's journey in the story is symbolic of the pressures Black employees can feel to represent all Black people in the workplace.
-Nella's friendship with Hazel represents Black employees constantly being compared to and pitted against each other, which is a source of tension between Nella and Hazel.
+Nella's friendship with Hazel represents Black employees constantly being compared to and pitted against one another, which is a source of tension between Nella and Hazel.
 Harris said one of her biggest goals was ensuring the relationships and conversations between the Black women in the show felt authentic to the audience.
 She also incorporated messages about tokenism and code-switching into the story.
 Harris named Passing by Nella Larsen, Octavia E. Butler's Kindred, Toni Morrison's Sula, and Americanah by Chimamanda Ngozi Adichie as being some of her inspirations for The Other Black Girl.
 Additionally, she was inspired by horror, thriller, and science fiction films and series such as Get Out, Carrie, Rosemary's Baby, The Blob, Invasion of the Body Snatchers, Night of the Living Dead, Are You Afraid of the Dark?, The Twilight Zone, Severance, and Black Mirror.